OKEAMAH/Git/docs/alpha/smart_rollups.rst

 The first input of an inbox at the beginning of a level is `Start_of_level`, and is represented by the message ``\000\001`` on the kernel side.
-The kernel is in `Decode` internal state, meaning its next step will be the parsing of the kernel itself, but as a kernel developper this is not useful.
+The kernel is in `Decode` internal state, meaning its next step will be the parsing of the kernel itself, but as a kernel developer this is not useful.
 We can now start a `kernel_next` evaluation:

 .. code::